gamefuldev/website/content/news/tonalities-the-first-7-days.md

 I also used this day to make use of the Steam Curator Connect Program.
 I sent out copies of Tonalities to 60 different curators for them to try.
 I look forward to hearing what they have to say.

-### Day 2 - Running total: 9 units solid / 2 units refunded
+### Day 2 - Running total: 9 units sold / 2 units refunded

 During our second day of release I spent some time reflecting on feedback from the early player base.
 I was sent some really useful feedback on some quick win quality of life suggestions that I decided to put to the top of the list for the v2023.09.17 update.